Ethan Van Sciver: Independent work

-Right-wing conservatism
+Political commentary

 In 2017, Van Sciver began a YouTube channel called ComicArtistPro Secrets, which originally featured demonstrations of illustration tools and techniques, but which later focused on commentary about comics, other comics creators, and fan culture.
-Through that channel, Van Sciver became a central figure in Comicsgate, an alt-right movement in opposed to what its participants see as forced political themes and anti-consumer practices in current mainstream superhero comics, such as cultural diversity and progressive politics.
+Through that channel, Van Sciver became a central figure in Comicsgate, a movement whose members oppose what they see as forced political themes and anti-consumer practices in current mainstream superhero comics, such as cultural diversity and progressive politics.
 The movement has been criticized for harassment tactics in online campaigns against those who produce these comics and work in the industry.
-Van Sciver faced criticism over an announced collaboration with cartoonist Dave Sim, whose views about women have been described by critics as misogynist.
+Van Sciver faced criticism over an announced collaboration with cartoonist Dave Sim, whose views about women have been described by critics as misogynistic.
 Van Sciver initially defended Sim's past relationship with a 14-year-old girl, likening it to that of Elvis and Priscilla Presley, until he learned more details about Sim's relationship with her, and cancelled the project.

 Van Sciver has also been a prominent figure in the Fandom Menace, a Star Wars fan movement with similar goals and methods to Comicsgate.
 In 2018, Van Sciver expressed his displeasure at the direction that the franchise had taken by producing a video of himself opening and destroying action figures of The Last Jedi character Rose Tico.

-Following the 2021 Atlanta spa shootings, in which eight people, including six Asian women, were killed, Van Sciver referenced the incident during a livestream group discussion on film director Zack Snyder, commenting, "He'll never stop me from killing Chinese people, ever.
-I don't care how many movies he makes.
-Give me a Tommy Gun and line them up against the wall, as the great Stan Lee once said."

-In March 2023 Van Sciver publicly criticized actor Pedro Pascal for not having defended his Mandalorian co-star Gina Carano when Lucasfilm fired her from that series in 2021 for comments that were interpreted as a comparison of treatment of American conservatives to Jews in Nazi Germany.
-During the March 12, 2023 telecast of the 95th Academy Awards, Van Sciver reacted to the appearance of Pascal, who is Chilean-American, presenting an award with actress Elizabeth Olsen, by tweeting a screenshot of them with the caption "Oh, it’s this asshole.
+In March 2023, Van Sciver publicly criticized actor Pedro Pascal for not having defended his Mandalorian co-star Gina Carano when Lucasfilm fired her from that series in 2021 over her political comments.
+During the March 12, 2023 telecast of the 95th Academy Awards, Van Sciver reacted to the appearance of Pascal presenting an award with actress Elizabeth Olsen, by tweeting a screenshot of them with the caption "Oh, it’s this asshole.
 Thanks for standing behind Gina, you flabby coward."
-The tweet drew backlash from Chilean Twitter users, resulting in thousands of comments crticial of Van Sciver's original tweet.
+The tweet drew backlash from Chilean Twitter users (Pascal being Chilean-American), resulting in thousands of comments critical of Van Sciver's original tweet.
 Van Sciver responded to this by posting recipes and other phrases in Spanish, and tweeting the following day, "I seem to have pissed off Chile last night.
 Lmfao.
 My bad."